d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 have remained mysterious so far.

 In short, `nn.Sequential` just defines a special kind of Block.
-Specifically, an `nn.Sequential` maintains a list of constitutent `Blocks`, stored in a particular order.
+Specifically, an `nn.Sequential` maintains a list of constituent `Blocks`, stored in a particular order.
 You might think of `nnSequential` as your first meta-Block.
 The `add` method simply facilitates